Psychology: Human Behaviour

 Course Description

 This course explores a range of in-depth areas of psychological study.
-Students begin by investigating why Psychology is considered a Science, the key foundations of psychological research and the ethical and safety principles that govern the study.
+Students begin by investigating why Psychology is considered a Science, the key foundations of psychological research and the ethical and safety principles that govern the study of human behaviour.
+Students are able to put their skills into practice through varied formative and summative assessment to help prepare them for both the VCE and IB Psychology courses.

 Essential Questions